nicklockwood/iCarousel/README.md

 	- (void)carouselDidEndDecelerating:(iCarousel *)carousel;

 This method is called when the carousel finishes decelerating and you can assume that the currentItemIndex at this point is the final stopping value.
-Note however that even though it has stopped decelerating, the carousel will still scroll automatically until it aligns exactly on the current index.
-If you need to know when it has stopped moving completely, use the carouselDidEndScrollingAnimation delegate method.
+Unlike previous versions, the carousel will now stop exactly on the final index position in most cases.
+The only exception is on non-wrapped carousels with bounce enabled, where, if the final stopping position is beyond the end of the carousel, the carousel will then scroll automatically until it aligns exactly on the end index.
+For backwards compatibility, the carousel will always call `scrollToItemAtIndex:animated:` after it finishes decelerating.
+If you need to know for certain when the carousel has stopped moving completely, use the `carouselDidEndScrollingAnimation` delegate method.

 	- (float)carouselItemWidth:(iCarousel *)carousel;